mistykapoor14/Induction-Programme-/README.md

 After a refreshing break, we immersed ourselves in a physics lecture with Professor Amarjot Ma'am, followed by session on motorsports with Mr. Gautam, who once again captivated us with tales of speed and innovation.
 ## Conclusion of day
 It was a day filled with diverse learning experiences, fostering both personal growth and academic enrichment.
+# Day - 6 (07-08-2025)
+## Lectures
+The day began with the  trek to the physics lecture .
+The professor taught the basics of Lasers ,   and  After physics, it was a quick dash to the math lecture.
+The math lecture was a completely different beast, filled with differential equations .
+The break that followed was a godsend .
+## Centre for Multi-facted Learning
+The interactive session with Dr. Lakhvir Singh Khana, the in-charge of CML(Centre for mutli-facted learning ) , was enlightening.
+He shared insights on the latest research and the future of technology.
+## NSS session
+The highlight of the day was undoubtedly the NSS session.
+The session kicked off with a soulful shabad, creating a sense of unity.
+Then, games were organized, which saw everyone laughing and competing.
+The fun act performed by the NSS volunteers was the perfect end to the day, leaving everyone with smiles and fond memories.
+It was a day filled with learning, laughter, and a sense of community.

+# CONCLUSION
+The week-long induction program at the college served as a crucial bridge, seamlessly connecting incoming students to the vibrant tapestry of college life.
+From the initial orientation sessions to the interactive workshops and engaging departmental introductions, the program was meticulously designed to foster a sense of belonging.
+The carefully curated sessions with faculty, the insightful talks by guest speakers, and the fun-filled activities organized by various student bodies all contributed to creating a holistic experience.
+By the end of the week, the students weren't just new faces on campus; they were active participants, well-versed in the college's ethos and equipped with the knowledge and confidence to embark on their academic journeys.
+The induction program was more than just an introduction; it was a warm welcome, setting the stage for a successful and enriching college experience.